 “Chapter 13 is not a great option for most people but a palatable one if you’re in the right set of circumstances where you can’t file Chapter 7, you can’t come up with the money to settle or you need creditor protection,” Bovee explained.
 Those who don’t qualify for Chapter 7 may want to look at other debt relief solutions like debt settlement, he said, before deciding to file Chapter 13.

 6. Can I handle the negative impacts?

 Bankruptcy has a lasting impact on your credit and, for many people, bankruptcy carries a stigma of financial failure.
-Setting aside the emotional reasons people have for not filing chapter 7, do you work in a financial services career, or require a security clearance for your job?
-Bankruptcy should still be on the list of potential solutions, but this another negative side affect for some.
+Setting aside the emotional reasons people have for not filing chapter 7, do you work in a financial services career or require a security clearance for your job?
+Bankruptcy should still be on the list of potential solutions, but this is another negative side effect for some.
 If you can live with those factors, bankruptcy can give you a fresh start.

 7. Do I have other reasonable options?

 Bankruptcy may not be your only, or best, option for resolving your debt.
 Because it’s a big decision, it’s wise to consider all your options before filing.
-You may want guidance is from a bankruptcy attorney and most offer a free, no-obligation initial consultation.
+You may want guidance from a bankruptcy attorney; most offer a free, no-obligation initial consultation.

 If you’d like to consider all of your debt relief options, Resolve is here to help.
 We can assess your situation and show you your options for paying off your debt, including filing bankruptcy, if appropriate.
 The Resolve platform and debt guidance are free.
 You can review and compare debt relief paths and ask our experts questions without cost.
 If you then choose to work with one of the service providers in the Resolve Network, we would inform you of the fee for their service.